ManasRanjanJena253/PDF_Information_Retrieval/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📜 License

-This project is open source and available under the [MIT License](LICENSE).

----

-🎉 Happy coding! 🚀